 Collecting your own beach sand can require a tremendous amount of time and effort.
 If you are only going to collect 1/2 bucket full then maybe not.
 I wanted to show the cost in 2020 of how much your sand will cost you to fill your aquarium.

-The Cost Comparison Table below is based on:-
+This Aquarium Sand Cost Comparison Table is Based on:-

 - 2″ Deep Sand Bed